-Under the supervision of a department faculty adviser, cadets may earn up to three hours of academic credit as a business elective in a summer internship of at least 8 weeks duration in a full-time position.
-Internships will normally be conducted with a private firm, a governmental agency, or a non-profit organization.
-Department Head approval required.
+Under the supervision of a department faculty adviser, cadets may earn up to three hours of academic credit as a human performance and wellness elective in a summer internship (minimum of 45 hours/credit).
+Students are provided with an opportunity to apply the knowledge and skills learned in the classroom to a practical experience in an exercise/wellness-directed clinical setting.
+Internships will normally be conductive with a private company, governmental agency, or a non-profit organization.
+Note: Pass/Fail